By Maureen Gilmer, IU Health senior journalist, email@example.com

 “When I met Dustin, I knew he had OI because of the sclera (the whites of his eyes were bluish-gray).
 They all have these hauntingly beautiful eyes,” she said.

-The couple have been together 13 years, married for 10.
+The couple has been together for 13 years, married for 10.

 They knew, when they decided to have kids, that there was a 50-50 chance their child or children would be born with OI.
 They chose not to find out ahead of time, but Lauren had extra ultrasounds in utero to look for breaks.
 None were found, and Lauren delivered both children naturally.